http://tinyurl.com/3ls73kv A great perspective imho

 The thing about many Pros is that they like complexity on some levels.
 They like the idea of being elite and doing something that very few people can do.
 Or, more precisely, doing something that very few people would put up with.
 Just look at how complex and ugly Bloomberg Terminals are to see how people and industries like using something that looks complex and hard to comprehend by outsiders.
 Wall Street veterans have resisted a easier-to-user, easier-to-learn, more attractive Bloomberg Terminal for years.

-8 responses to “Another Perspective on Final Cut Pro X”
+8 replies on “Another Perspective on Final Cut Pro X”

 Interesting perspective, but people seem to engage more in things that they find challenging: a person will invest much more time playing Chess rather than Tic-Tac-Toe. ]